aocoronel/aoclibs/README.md

 ### Macros

-Whenever a macro starts with `a_`, it means they are an abstraction to a function of a similar name.
+Whenever a function starts with `_`, it means there is a macro which adds an abstraction to this function, and it's meant to be used.

 ### Tests